nanyahill/cs-fundamentals-guide/src/resume.md

 - Streamlined API testing process using Postman collections, which increased developer productivity by 40%.

-TOTAL E&P UK (Aberdeen, United Kingdom)
+##### TOTAL E&P (Aberdeen, United Kingdom)

-*A business and technology consulting firm with over $750 million in revenue*
+> A global energy company focusing on oil and gas production with over $200 billion in revenue.

 **Computer Scientist** (Dec 2012 - Sept 2015)

-- Designed, developed, and deployed features for Microsoft Flow: a workflow and task automation product.

-- Streamlined API testing process using Postman collections, which increased developer productivity by 40%.
+- Developed a web-based data visualization tool to track the technology maturity of geoscience research projects.

+- Implemented various geoscience research ideas and algorithms using Java.

+- Trained a team of 10 geoscientists in the Java and software development best practices.